 Things to do

 Those looking to visit the refuge can charter a boat or floatplane for opportunities to get up close for wildlife observation and photography.
 The Yukon Delta National Wildlife Refuge Visitor Center in Bethel can help visitors connect with transportation and guides.
-Hiking in this marshy tundra can be difficult but you can explore the unusual terrain at Pinky's Park in town, which features a nearly two-mile boardwalk over the tundra.
+Hiking in this marshy tundra can be difficult but you can explore the unusual terrain at Pinky's Park in town, which features a two-mile boardwalk over the tundra.

 Built in the mid-1990s, the Yupiit Piciryarait Cultural Center showcases Yup'ik, Cup'ik, Cup'ig, and De'ne Athabascan exhibits.
 Tribally-owned and operated, the cultural center offers free admission to the public to view its exhibits of traditional Native tools, clothing, and histotical photos.
 It is also home to the Public Library of Bethel and a gift shop stocked with postcards, videos, and books about the Yukon-Kuskokwin Delta.
 Among the many activities staged at the center are dance lessons, concerts, training classes, and the seasonal Saturday market.